UH-CI/genomics-workshop/shell/02_the_filesystem.md

 There are some shortcuts which you should know about.
 Dealing with the home directory is very common.
 So, in the shell the tilde character, ""~"", is a shortcut for your home directory.
-Navigate to the `dc_sample_data`
+Navigate to your home
 directory:

     cd
-    cd dc_sample_data
+    pwd

 Then enter the command:

-    ls ~
+    ls -a ~

-This prints the contents of your home directory, without you having to type the full path.
+This prints the contents of your home directory (including hidden files), without you having to type the full path.
 The shortcut `..` always refers to the directory above your current directory.
 Thus:

     ls ..

-prints the contents of the `/home/dcuser/dc_sample_data`.
+prints the contents of the `/home`.
 You can chain these together, so:

     ls ../../

-prints the contents of `/home/dcuser` which is your home directory.
+prints the contents of the root directory`/`.
 Finally, the special directory `.` always refers to your current directory.
 So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
 This may seem like a useless shortcut right now, but we'll see when it is needed in a little while.

-To summarize, while you are in the `shell` directory, the commands `ls ~`, `ls ~/.`, `ls ../../`, and `ls /home/dcuser` all do exactly the same thing.
+To summarize, while you are in your home directory, the commands `ls`, `ls ~`, `ls ~/.`, `ls ../username/`, and `ls /home/username` all do exactly the same thing.
 These shortcuts are not necessary, they are provided for your convenience.